Questionable campaign funds cloud Grasso bid for attorney general

-WCIA's IllinoisHomePage posted a report Dec.
-22 that said Grasso’s campaign took “tens of thousands” from companies in the Cayman Islands, a restaurant named in a FBI mafia probe and a group whose owners spent time behind bars of federal fraud charges.
+WCIA's IllinoisHomePage posted a report on Dec.
+22 that said Grasso’s campaign took “tens of thousands” from companies in the Cayman Islands, a restaurant named in a FBI mafia probe and a group whose owners spent time behind bars on federal fraud charges.

 He has also vowed to return at least a portion of the money that remains in dispute.

 But Grasso’s troubles may not end there.
 The state has twice reprimanded him for pocketing donations above both the individual and corporate contribution limits.

 In one instance earlier this year, Grasso took at least $25,000 from Yorkville I LLC, according to IllinoisHomePage.
 In addition to being more than twice the corporate limit of $11,000, state records also indicate the business was designated as a foreign entity at the time of its dealings with Grasso.